 We are all living such busy lives and feel as though we have no time to stop and recharge.
 But are we really time poor, or energy poor?
 What do we choose to find time for at the expense of our own physical and mental wellbeing?
 How are we spending our energy and do we have a plan in place to help ourselves return to surplus?
 Some “spending”, of course, is non-negotiable, like caring for our children and working to pay the bills.
 But we also need a plan in place to get ourselves out of our “energy credit crisis”.
 These thoughts tie in well with the Oriental medical approach.

 Recharges can be all sorts of things.
-Making time is the first step.
+Making time is the first step to returning to surplus.
 For some people it is being in nature, going for walks (with a dog or without), having a cup of tea and enjoying it without looking at a device, spending 15 minutes of ‘me-time’ in the morning before anybody else is awake with something that is just for you, meditating, setting a positive intention for the day, having a regular body treatment, the list goes on.

 Think about what relaxes you, what recharges you and start making your deposits to avoid any energy credit crisis.